JimberSoftware/docs/company/customers/customers.md

 ![overview_customer.png](/overview_customer.png ':size=800')

+> [!NOTE]
-Just after creating the customer, no assets will obviously be visible yet.
+> Just after creating the customer, no assets will obviously be visible yet.

 ## Edit customer
 Customers can be edited by clicking on the yellow pencil icon next to their name ![pencil_2.png](/icon_edit.png ':size=35;35').